 - symptoms of other health problems that may occur along with primary biliary cholangitis, such as dry eyes and dry mouth due to Sjögren’s syndrome

 As the disease gets worse, symptoms may include

 Many people have no symptoms when they are first diagnosed with primary biliary cholangitis.
-Doctors diagnose up to 6 in 10 people with primary biliary cholangitis before symptoms begin.2 People with primary biliary cholangitis and no symptoms are identified through blood tests.
+Doctors diagnose about 60% of people with primary biliary cholangitis before symptoms begin.3 People with primary biliary cholangitis and no symptoms are identified through blood tests.
 Some people do not have symptoms for years after they have been diagnosed with primary biliary cholangitis.